 The Mineral Aggregate Resources land use designation is intended to protect lands characterized as having deposits of gravel, sand, clay, earth, shale, stone, limestone granite, rock and other material prescribed under the Aggregate Resources Act.
 Existing Mineral Aggregate operations and areas with Mineral Aggregate potential are shown on Schedule A of this Plan.

-- 1. All Mineral Aggregate Resources land uses shall be placed in a Mineral Aggregate Zone in the implementing Zoning By-law. - New aggregate operations (pits and quarries) require authorization under the Aggregate Resources Act, as administered by the Ministry of Natural Resources and Forestry and shall require an Official Plan and Zoning By-law Amendment.
+1. All Mineral Aggregate Resources land uses shall be placed in a Mineral Aggregate Zone in the implementing Zoning By-law.